danielapoliveira/bioont-search-benchmark/README.md

 To change the query terms used in the benchmark edit the file [userinput/test_terms.txt](https://github.com/danielapoliveira/bioont-search-benchmark/tree/master/userinput/test_terms.txt) and introduce one query term per line.

-Finally, go to the benchmark directory and build with:
+Finally, go to the benchmark directory and build with `mvn clean package`.

-    $ mvn clean
-    $ mvn package

 Then run the code from the root of the bioont repository with: